Beyond built-in Hyperopt

 Package Freqtrade, your strategy, data, and a small wrapper in a Docker image.
 The wrapper reads CLI args and runs one backtest per invocation.

-parse the result, and print metrics to stdout.
+Read --hpo-* flags, run freqtrade backtesting, parse the result, and print metrics to stdout.

 We run parallel trials with Bayesian optimization, surface the best timeframes, stoploss values, and strategy parameters in the dashboard.